brlin-tw/gitlab2github-push-mirror-utils/README.md

 ## Usage

-1. Download the product's release archive from the [Releases page](https://gitlab.com/brlin/replace-gitlab-push-mirror-settings/-/releases).
+1. Download the product's release archive from the [Releases page](https://gitlab.com/brlin/gitlab2github-push-mirror-utils/-/releases).
 1. Extract the downloaded archive.
-1. Edit the `batch-replace-push-mirror-settings.sh` script to set the values of the variables documented in the [Header variables that can change the utility's behaviors](#header-variables-that-can-change-the-utilitys-behaviors) section.
+1. Edit the `rotate-gitlab2github-push-mirror-credentials.sh` script to set the values of the variables documented in the [Header variables that can change the utility's behaviors](#header-variables-that-can-change-the-utilitys-behaviors) section.
 1. Set the environment variables documented in the [Environment variables that can change the utility's behaviors](#environment-variables-that-can-change-the-utilitys-behaviors) section.
-1. Run the `batch-replace-push-mirror-settings.sh` script.
+1. Run the `rotate-gitlab2github-push-mirror-credentials.sh` script.

 ## Environment variables that can change the utility's behaviors